OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Multiple coincidences
 ~~~~~~~~~~~~~~~~~~~~~

 When more than two *singles* are found in coincidence, several type of behavior could be implemented.
 GATE allows to model 9 different rules that can be used in such a case.
-The list of rules along with their explanation are given in table 8.2, and a comparison of the effects of each processing rule for various cases of multiple coincidences is shown in figure 8.6.
+The list of rules along with their explanation are given in :numref:`policy_tab`, and a comparison of the effects of each processing rule for various cases of multiple coincidences is shown in :numref:`MultipleCases`.
 If no policy is specified, the default one used is: keepIfAllAreGoods.

 .. table:: Available multiple policy and associated meaning.
 When a multiple coincidence involving n *singles* is peocessed, it is first decomposed into a list of n·(n−1) pairs which are analyzed individually.
 In this table, the term "good" means that a pair of singles are in coincidence and that the 2 singles are separated by a number of blocks greater than or equal to the **minSectorDifference** parameter of the coincidence sorter.
 The prefix "take" means that 1 or more pairs of coincidences will be stored, while the prefix "keep" means that a unique coincidence, composed of at least three singles will be kept in the data flow and is called "multicoincidence".
 In the latter case, the multicoincidence will not be written to the disk, but may participate to a possible deadtime or bandwidth occupancy.
 The user may clear the multicoincidence at any desired step of the acquisition, by using the multipleKiller pulse processor (described in #Multiple coincidence removal).
 The "kill" prefix means that all events will be discarded and will not produce any coincidence.
    :widths: auto